metaplex-foundation/mpl-bubblegum/README.md

 This project contains the following programs:

-- [Mpl Bubblegum](./programs/bubblegum/README.md) `BGUMAp9Gq7iTEuizy4pqaxsTyUCBK68MDfK752saRPUY`
+- [Bubblegum](./programs/bubblegum/README.md) `BGUMAp9Gq7iTEuizy4pqaxsTyUCBK68MDfK752saRPUY`

-You will need a Rust version compatible with BPF to compile the program, currently we recommend using Rust 1.65.0.
+You will need a Rust version compatible with BPF to compile the program, currently we recommend using Rust 1.68.0.

 ## Clients